meshery/meshery.io/collections/_posts/2023-12-22-meshery-v07-release-announcement.md

 Now, you can streamline your development and operation process by using any services or designs in our catalog and selecting your desired technology without building from scratch.

 Maintain a consistent design across your infrastructure and also have access to some of the best practices for creating cloud-native designs by enabling the Meshery Catalog.

-Can’t find a design you need in the catalog, then you can easily create and publish it to the catalog.
+If you don't see a design you need, you can easily create and publish your own to the catalog.

 ### Enhanced Multi-Cluster Support for Environments